-Identify prioritise and assesses occupational health risks that arise from a design (including vibration, noise, muscular skeletal disorders, contact dermatitis, occupational asthma, silicosis etc.).
-Remember: ‘Manage risk not lifestyle’;
+Identify, prioritise and assess occupational health and wellbeing risks that arise from a design.
+Health risks may arise from sources such as vibration, noise, muscular skeletal disorders, contact dermatitis, occupational asthma, silicosis etc. Wellbeing risks may arise from sources such as stress, isolation and working arrangements.

-Control with clear plans that prevent - risks before work starts; control – remaining risks and train – workers and designers.
-Remember: ‘ill health can be prevented’; and

-Review to confirm controls are working.
-Supervise – workers and designer.
-Maintain – controls and processes, Monitor – to ensure controls effective and Act – to put things right.
-Remember: ‘Control the risk not the symptoms’
+Eliminate the hazards so far as is reasonably practicable;

+Adjust designs to minimise health and wellbeing risks including identification of appropriate mitigations;

+Provide adequate information about significant risks associated with the design embedded within the design model (where available).

 The following guides have been developed to support designers consider health in design and provide positive and negative indicators.